About Federal Networks 2015

-We are pleased to announce that the 27th annual Federal Networks Conference will return to the Washington, DC area in February 2015.
+Mark your calendars!
+We are pleased to announce that the 28th annual Federal Networks Conference will return to the Washington, DC area in February 2015.
 Look for the conference agenda to be posted around October, 2014.

 Federal Networks has become the most important government-wide conference focusing on net-centric solutions to the government's biggest challenges.
 Whether it's strengthening our nation's defense, defending against cybersecurity threats, or providing top quality care for our nation's veterans, the government is turning to the next generation of network technologies to ensure mission effectiveness and operational efficiency.

 Federal Networks brings together senior decision-makers from key agencies across the government to share their latest plans for how they will design, purchase and operate their networks as well as the IT services that these networks enable and deliver.

 The agency executives know that Federal Networks provides them a direct channel to the senior industry representatives who can mobilize the innovation, technology and talent needed to ensure success in government's transformation to next generation network infrastructure and services during turbulent times.

 If you have interest in sponsorship opportunities, please contact Jeanette Townsend by email or by phone at 703.622.3524.

 Opportunities and Risks in a New Competitive Environment

 The conference chairman will identify opportunities and risks in today’s high pressure competitive landscape for established and emerging integrators, professional services companies, carriers, system manufacturers, and small businesses.